 Our very loosely planned route to Tuscany took us across France, Belgium and Germany into Austria, to cross the Alps into Northern Italy via the Timmelsjoch Pass.
-This provided the opportunity that I’ve wanted to complete for some time, to ride the Ötztal Glacier Road.
-A single leg of tarmac leading high into the Tyrollean Alps, the highest paved road in the Alps, second highest in Europe.
-There is a small toll charge, but it’s worth it for the views, the ride and experience.
+This provided the opportunity that I’ve wanted to complete for some time, to ride the Ötztal Glacier Road, a single leg of tarmac leading high into the Tyrollean Alps, the highest paved road in the Alps taking us up into alpine glaciers.

 Riding the Road: riding through Sölden Ski Village and just before the start of the Timmelsjoch, there is a turning off to the right, it's not well signposted, or rather it is, but then so are many hotel and ski lodges, so it's difficult to read!
 The climb rate steepens immediately and we rapidly gain altitude above the village of Sölden and it's not long before we arrive at the toll booth and then on to the spectacular Ötztal Glacier Road.
 Despite the continuing rate of climb and unguarded curves, the RT, still fully loaded as we hadn't checked into a hotel, provided surefooted and swift progress.
 In no time at all we were above the tree line and into the bleak, barren and beautifully peaceful alpine world.
 The road becomes more technical near to the top with a few tight hairpins and little in the way of edge protection focusing my mind not on the spectacular views but the task at hand, riding the road.
 The 13km road brought us to the ski station, which in the summer time is almost totally devoid of any other souls, just a few maintenance teams servicing the snow machines to make a start on preparing the slopes for the ski season, and the occasional MTBer enjoying the outrageous routes this area provides.